 Former U.S. President Calvin Coolidge was born and raised a mere six miles from Bridgewater Corners, and the October Country Inn.
 A little known fact outside of northern New England is that “Moxie” was Calvin’s favorite soft drink.
 It was also Boston Red Sox legend Ted William’s favorite soda, as well as the official soft drink for the state of Maine.
 However, it is virtually unknown outside of New England.
 It is made by Coca-Cola but for some reason is not widely distributed.
 The unique taste of this soda may have something to do with its relative obscurity.
 This is not to infer that the taste is unpleasant.
 It has many fans, especially in the Northeast.
 Try it why don’t you?
 Decide for yourself.

 Dr. Thompson named the drink after his friend, Lieutenant Moxie, who is reputed to have discovered that the properties of an extract from a rare South American plant were especially effective against “paralysis, softening of the brain, nervousness, and insomnia.”
-Gentian root extractive is a listed “Moxie” ingredient.
+Gentian root extractive is a listed ingredient.
 This may contribute to the drink’s unique taste.
 After a few years, Dr. Thompson added soda water to the formula and changed the product’s name to “Beverage Moxie Nerve Food.”